Waldzither Page

 John Pearse Loop Winder

-A simple tool in brass, designed to ease the job of making your own double loop strings.
-This one is available from the States for around ??$ plus postage.
-I made my own version with a small modelling vice and wood.
+A tool in brass, designed to ease the job of making your own double loop strings.
+This one is available from the States, cost unknown.

 To order bits, leave a message on the contact page and I will send you my direct email address to discuss your order, payment and postage.
 Item costs are exclusive of postage and packing.